PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 expectations; after correction, the focused gate passes `398 passed in 19.13s`, the 96-file branch-changed suite passes `1637 passed in 30.37s`, and targeted static validation passes.

+Late dequant/unary fan-out recovery is now characterized as three fixed one-key child results sharing one `ModelIRPassStateScope`.
+The recovery engine already constructs their ordered tuple, while the runner, helper, and sole direct call currently discard it.
+Strict propagation selects the unconsumed observation target `_late_dequant_unary_fanout_results`; exact child order and schemas, zero-argument helper use, retained dequant-HardSigmoid/raw-swish boundary, and sole occurrence are frozen.
+The focused gate passes `376 passed, 1 xfailed in 17.77s`, the 97-file branch-changed suite passes `1638 passed, 1 xfailed in 31.21s`, and targeted static validation passes.